MG-IiSGM/autosnippy/README.md

 #### 🔹 `-R` or `-B` : BED file with regions to exclude (`-R`) (e.g., repeats or phage insertions) or annotate any position within a region (`-B`)

-This file defines genomic coordinates (e.g. in BED format) that will be excluded from downstream analysis, such as repetitive or poorly mappable regions in the _M. tuberculosis_ genome.
+This file defines genomic coordinates (e.g. in BED format) that will be excluded from downstream analysis, such as repetitive or poorly mappable regions, or annotated in the _M. tuberculosis_ genome.

 **Example:**